-Vendor due diligence (VDD) is a comprehensive security screening of a potential vendor before forming a partnership.
+Vendor due diligence (VDD) is a comprehensive security screening of a potential third-party vendor before forming a partnership.
 The assessment identifies whether a prospect is being honest about their security posture and outlines any potential security risks that could endanger a partnering business.

-Vendors usually require access to sensitive company data such as Personally Identifiable Information and even financial information of customers.
+Vendors usually require access to sensitive company data such as Personally Identifiable Information and even the financial information of customers.